Free homemade gift ideas, unique craft ideas and free primitive craft patterns

-To check out all of the homemade craft projects, including
+To check out all of the homemade craft projects (including some bonus material), just read on!

 Being van Gogh is not required for this project.
 In fact, it would probably get in the way!